markwoodhall/markwoodhall.com/resources/templates/md/posts/30-05-2016-what-i-learnt-from-3-years-remote-dev-work.md

 ###On-boarding process

 I think the new developer "on-boarding" process is key to taking on remote developers.
-This process has usually taken one of two forms in places I've worked.
+This process has usually taken one of two forms in places I've worked:

 1. New developer works on an isolated but worthwhile project, maybe to improve system monitoring or similar.